-The allocation of resources is often easier said than done.
-Without the right tools or techniques in place, identifying the right resource can be a daunting task.
+Effective resource allocation is often easier said than done.
+Without the right tools or techniques in place, identifying and allocating the right resource can be a daunting task.
 Let’s have a look at some of the resource allocation challenges:

-Spreadsheets and homegrown tools are inadequate for allocation of resources.
+Spreadsheets and homegrown tools are inadequate for the allocation of resources.
 They fail to provide real-time updates in project/resource schedules, causing discrepancies and redundancies.
-It can lead to double booking chaos that dampens the project’s success.
+It can lead to double-booking chaos that dampens the project’s success.

 While focusing on achieving sales targets, sometimes the sales team doesn’t involve the delivery team before signing the deal.
 As a result, the delivery team ends up scrambling for resource allocations at the eleventh hour to meet the delivery deadline.

-Not having a centralized resource planner means there is no visibility of allocations of resources across matrix boundaries.
+Not having a centralized resource scheduling system means there is no visibility of allocations of resources across matrix boundaries.
 Hence, resource managers find it extremely challenging to allocate the best-suited and cost-effective workforce to the project.